VuiMuich/leftwm_wiki/Theme-Config.md

 ## Terms

-- _Default_ refers to the original `config.toml` specified when LeftWM first runs.
+- _Default_ refers to the original `theme.toml` specified when LeftWM first runs.
 - _Example_ refers to a snippet that is not in the original `config.toml` but can be added or modified for additional features.

 # Table of contents